FINANCIAL APPEAL TO TRANSLATE

 Livio Maitan wrote a great many articles and several books, including Teoria e politica nel dopoguerra, Milan, 1959; Pci 1945-1969, Rome, 1969.
 Dinamica delle classi sociali in Italia, Rome, 1975, Destino di Trotsky, Milan, 1980, Il marxismo rivoluzionario di Antonio Gramsci, Milano, 1987; Il dilemma cinese, Rome, 1994; Dall’Urss alla Russia, Rome, 1996, Tempeste nell’economia mondiale, Rome, 1998, La strada percorsa, Bolsena, 2002.

-Livio’s IIRE notebook The Long March of the Italian Communist Party can be downloaded from our site.
-A obituary of Maitan and a collection of English language articles can be found on International Viewpoint.
+Livio’s IIRE notebook The Long March of the Italian Communist Party can be downloaded from the IIRE site.
+An obituary of Maitan and a collection of English language articles can be found on International Viewpoint.